-The Fund is a Choice fund (as opposed to a MySuper fund) under the Government's Stronger Super changes to the superannuation system.
+The Fund is a Choice fund under the Government's Stronger Super changes to the superannuation system.
+It is not a default fund with a MySuper option.
 This means that you must actively choose to join the Fund before your employer can pay your compulsory superannuation contributions to the Fund.
 If you require more information on this, please contact your payroll officer.